-Now that we have put those two principles out there, we can look at one of the most common social selling fails and that is to send a message to try to sell your products right after establishing a new connection with someone.
+Now that we have put those two principles out there, we can look at one of the most common fails and that is to send a message to try to sell your products right after establishing a new connection with someone.

 This happens every day and can happen in a few different ways, depending on the social media platform that is being used.
 Let’s look at both LinkedIn and Twitter.

-On LinkedIn, it can be very common for a salesperson to send a invitation to connect to someone that may be a prospect.
+On LinkedIn, it can be very common for a salesperson to send an invitation to connect to someone that may be a prospect.
 And in many of these cases, this is a cold invitation meaning that the two people do not know each other and have not interacted in any way.

 What many of these salespeople do is, as soon as the invitation is accepted, the salesperson will then send a direct message that introduces the company that he or she works for, outlines the products and services offered, and usually ends with some sort of soft close attempt.

-This direct message does something similar as the LinkedIn message and that is that it says something about the company or products being sold.
+This direct message does something similar to the LinkedIn message and that is that it says something about the company or products being sold.
 Again, this is an “all about me” approach and trying to sell the prospect right after the connection is established.

 Now let’s combine the explanation of the tactic that so many of us do and bring in the two principles that we outlined in the first part of this blog post.